About the Board

 The Standard Life Aberdeen plc Board and its Committees meet regularly, operating to an agreed timetable of scheduled meetings.
 The Board has also established a formal procedure for holding unscheduled meetings when, exceptionally, decisions on matters specifically reserved for the Board need to be taken urgently.

-The Directors determine the size of the Board, and it currently comprises eight non-executive Directors and four executive Directors.
+The Directors determine the size of the Board.
+It currently comprises the Chairman, seven non-executive Directors and four executive Directors.

 The Board conducts an annual review of the independence of non-executive Directors to consider all issues relevant to their independence.
 Having considered the matter carefully, the Board is of the opinion that all the non-executive Directors are independent in character and judgement and that there are no relationships or circumstances that are likely to affect this.